emacs-mirror/emacs/mps/manual/source/glossary/a.rst

     address space

-        An *address space* is the set of possible :term:`addresses
+        An *address space* is the set of possible :term:`addresses`.
-        <address>`.
-It can also be considered to be a partial function
-        from addresses to :term:`locations <memory location>`.
+        It can also be considered to be a partial function from addresses to :term:`locations <memory location>`.

         Typically, addresses start at zero and run to 2\ :sup:`n`\ −1, where *n* is the address width (for example, 15, 16, 24, 32,